Should I Do Cardio Before or After Weight Training?

 These light cardio exercises will slowly increase your heart rate and increase the blood flow to muscle tissue to warm them up and prepare them for more intense activity.

 A cardio warm-up should last between five and 10 minutes.
-Keep in mind that doing too much cardio as a warm-up can reduce your energy levels for the rest of your workout.
+Bear in mind that doing too much cardio as a warm-up can reduce your energy levels for the rest of your workout.

 Regardless of your main goal in fitness, or what the main workout is, incorporating a cardio warm-up as soon as you start your session should be ingrained in your routine.